nihao-wiki/nihao/docs/en/yunnan/cuisine/mushroom.md

 </YouTube>

 ::: info LOCAL TIPS
-Mushrooms in Yunnan are diverse and can be difficult to identify; every year, there are cases of people poisoning themselves by eating mushrooms.
-It is essential to consume mushrooms under the guidance of local experts, and the mushrooms must be thoroughly cooked.
+The restaurant might even have a policy of not providing chopsticks and spoons to customers until the mushrooms are thoroughly cooked, to prevent poisoning.
 :::